xxmmxx/CSMarkDesktop/README.md

 __List Of Supported Platforms for CSMarkWPF__
 * Windows 10 (X86, X64) (10.0.15063 or newer) or Windows Server 2016

-Note: Windows 7 may technically work for stress testing (not for benchmarking) but is not officially supported.

 [See OS Support Document for more details](/docs/OS_Support.md)